 Virginia’s Regulations for Disease Reporting and Control specify the time frames in which reports must be submitted.
 For electronic lab reporting, batch transmissions should be scheduled at least daily.
 Even if rapidly reportable findings have been communicated to public health by telephone, they should be included in the transmission and sent within 24 hours of the finding.
 The reverse is also true.
 If a rapidly reportable finding is sent to VDH electronically, VDH still expects the hospital to call the local health department to communicate the finding.

-How do I register my intent to submit reportable laboratory findings to VDH for Meaningful Use, Stage 1 or Stage 2?
+How do I register my intent to submit reportable laboratory findings to VDH for Meaningful Use, Stage 1 (applicable 2011-2015 only) or Stage 2?

 Where can I find the specifications for the ELR “Meaningful Use” message?